Skip to main content

 });

 Similar to options.clipboard, don't await the pipeTo.
-The returned Promise only resolves when videoSocket ends, but waiting here and not handling other streams will block videoSocket so it never ends.
+The returned Promise only resolves when videoSocket ends, but waiting here and not handling other streams will block videoSocket, causing a deadlock.

 With @yume-chan/adb-scrcpy